Alex Gray (safety)

-Paul Alexander Gray is an American football safety who is currently a free agent.
+Paul Alexander Gray is an American former professional football safety.
 He played college football at Appalachian State.

 Professional career

 Gray signed with the Tampa Bay Buccaneers as an undrafted free agent on May 1, 2017.
 He was waived on July 30, 2017.
 On March 11, 2019, Gray was assigned to the Columbus Destroyers.
 He was assigned to the Destroyers again on May 6, 2019.